groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/annotation-redaction/master-annotation-removal-java-groupdocs-redaction/_index.md

 </dependencies>
 ```

-### Direct Download
+### Direct Download (alternative)

-Alternatively, you can download the latest version from [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).
+If you prefer not to use Maven, grab the latest JAR from the official page: [GroupDocs.Redaction for Java releases](https://releases.groupdocs.com/redaction/java/).

 #### License Acquisition Steps
-1. **Free Trial**: Start by downloading a trial version to explore basic functionalities.
+1. **Free Trial** – Download the trial to explore core features.
-2. **Temporary License**: Apply for a temporary license to unlock full features without limitations during your evaluation period.
+2. **Temporary License** – Request a temporary key for full‑feature testing.
-3. **Purchase**: For long-term usage, consider purchasing a commercial license.
+3. **Purchase** – Obtain a commercial license for production use.

-### Basic Initialization and Setup
+## Basic Initialization and Setup

-To initialize GroupDocs.Redaction in your Java application:
+The following snippet shows how to create a `Redactor` instance and configure basic save options:

 ```java
 import com.groupdocs.redaction.Redactor;